oviche/oviche.github.io/_posts/2023-05-06-The analysis of ERMAC 2.0.md

        ![img]({{ '/assets/images/ermac_16.png' | relative_url }}){: .center-image }*(**Enabling a draw overlay for Xiaomi**)*

-     - Again, the accessibility service will auto-click on the **ALLOW** button for the pop-ups of the requested permissions, by looking for the view ids of that  **ALLOW** button as appear below.
+     - Again, the accessibility service will auto-click on the **ALLOW** button for the pop-ups of the requested permissions, by looking for the below view ids for that **ALLOW** button.

        ![img]({{ '/assets/images/ermac_17.png' | relative_url }}){: .center-image }*(**Possible view ids for ALLOW button**)*